-A very softcore porn flick from the 90s', in which some doofuses get their hands on mind-control helmet technology and use it on various women.
+A very softcore porn flick from the 90s', in which two doofuses get their hands on mind-control helmet technology and use it on various women.
 It all plays like one of Daphne's Mind Control Theatre productions, only with less sex and roughly 50 times the budget.
 (Which is a compliment for both.)
 I particularly like how the female victims are made cheerfully obedient, but not turned into complete bimbos ("I told her she could use my special hair dryer because she's running a little late!") as I have never liked the idea of stupid or miserable slaves.
 Very rarely turns up in video clip collections, and so is worth seeking out.

 SHE DID WHAT HE WANTED (AKA PSYCHODELIC SEX FREAK)